.

 Ready — click Play

-Practice: What is Period (Full Stop) in Morse Code?
+What Is the Period in Morse Code?

-Select the correct Morse code for .:
+Select the correct Morse code for the period (.):

 .= ?

-To transmit Period (Full Stop) (.-.-.-), use this sequence:
+To transmit the period (.-.-.-), use this sequence:

-· DotShort press
+· DotShort tap

 — DashLong press

-· DotShort press
+· DotShort tap

 — DashLong press

-· DotShort press
+· DotShort tap

 — DashLong press